January 2026 City Council Minutes

 Motion passed.

-Motion made by Scheidel to close the Public Hearing.
-Second by King.
+Motion made by Scheidel to approve the engagement letter for city exam with Keith Oltrogge, CPA, P.C.
+Second by Roberson.

 Nays: None